 - Don’t use for bad behavior: Did your dog get into the garbage?
 What about chewing your favorite pair of shoes?
 Don’t use the crate as punishment if you plan to use it while going out and/or bedtime.
 They will begin to associate the crate with being naughty and getting into trouble and you could have a hard time getting your pup into the crate or have a sad pup on your hands when putting your pup in the crate.

 Of course, there are many other important factors to deal with when using a dog crate.
+It may be the idea of being confined is stressful, so finding ways to help them relax is crucial.
+Some find that their dog is very anxious, so products that help that are important.
+You can find some for pets here, or have a talk with your vet about other options.
 Location is also important.
 For many years we had our dogs crate in a central location.
 We found that really bothered them and when someone would walk by or they’d hear us they’d let us know it.
 So instead, they are in our finished basement and although there are three bedrooms down close by them, there isn’t a lot of foot traffic at night like their is on our main floor – so we don’t hear s peep out of them until morning when the gang all starts to wake up and they want to see us!